 This week wrapped Schema by Figma, our annual design systems conference.
-Read on for a recap of Product Manager Jacob Miller's New York opening keynote on navigating the increasing complexity of design systems and what we can learn from the world of code, and stay tuned for full session recordings from our New York, Tokyo, and London events!
+Read on for a recap of Product Manager Jacob Miller's New York opening keynote on navigating the increasing complexity of design systems and what we can learn from the world of code, and check out full session recordings from our New York, Tokyo, and London events!

 At our first-ever design systems conference, our Director of Product Sho Kuwamoto talked about freeform and structured design, two conflicting yet essential modes for designing great products.
 The need for both is still alive and well today as we continue to wrestle with striking the perfect balance.
 Our goal has been to to exist in the middle and allow you to move easily between the two.